EqualMedia/jenkins-docker/README.md

 job which syncs `${JENKINS_HOME}` to the same S3 bucket, so next time you start this container you will have all your config loaded at startup time.

+If `JENKINS_HOME_S3_BUCKET_NAME` is set, bucket config will be written out to `/etc/jenkins-bucket-config`, which is used by `/srv/jenkins/jenkins_backup.sh`.
+So you can just simply create a jenkins job which runs the backup script.

 The image is based on Fedora base image.
 It has docker, git, aws cli tools and obviously Jenkins preinstall.